The Doug Pensinger Photography Fund supports emerging and early-career sports photographers.

 A $5,000 grant, to be spent on career development

-Tentatively planned for September 2024, this weekend event will be led by top working professionals in the business and will include:
+Scheduled for September 20-22, this weekend event will be led by top working professionals in the business and will include:

 Multiple individual portfolio feedback sessions